-“What devices should we use to test our applications” is a question we get on daily basis from our customers.
-As we have over 70,000 users from all over the world and from every possible industry sector, there is no simple answer to this question.
+“What devices should we use to test our applications” is a question we get on a daily basis from our customers.
+As we have over hundreds of thousands of users from all over the world and from every possible industry sector, there is no simple answer to this question.

 Which Mobile Devices and Platforms Should You Test On?

 How can a mobile app, game and website developer maximize the coverage and device compatibility across the most relevant devices available out there?